swaminator/create-react-app-auth-amplify-1/README.md

 ## Run locally with the Amplify CLI

-1. Clone the repo that was just forked in your account
+1. Clone the repo that was just forked in your account now

   ```
   git clone git@github.com:<username>/create-react-app-auth-amplify.git